Sanglorian/orcus/Orcus Advanced Options - current.md

 Level 1 Crafting Incantation (Arcana)

-**Cost to Learn:** 14
+**Cost to Learn:** 14 gp
 **Completion Time:** 1 hour
 **Components:** A drop of mercury (14 gp)
 **Duration:** 1 hour

-This incantation creates a circular, horizontal plane of force, 3 feet in diameter and 1 inch thick, that floats 3 feet above the ground in an unoccupied space of your choice that you can see within range.
+This incantation creates a circular, horizontal plane of force, 3 feet in diameter and 1 inch thick, that floats 3 feet above the ground in an unoccupied square of your choice that you can see within range.
 The disk remains for the duration, and can hold up to 500 pounds.
 If more weight is placed on it, the incantation ends, and everything on the disk falls to the ground.

-The disk is immobile while you are within 20 feet of it.
-If you move more than 20 feet away from it, the disk follows you so that it remains within 20 feet of you.
-It can move across uneven terrain, up or down stairs, slopes and the like, but it can't cross an elevation change of 10 feet or more.
-For example, the disk can't move across a 10-foot deep pit, nor could it leave such a pit if it was created at the bottom.
+The disk is immobile while you are within 4 squares of it.
+If you move more than 4 squares away from it, the disk follows you so that it remains within 4 squares of you.
+It can move across uneven terrain, up or down stairs, slopes and the like, but it can't cross an elevation change of 2 squares or more.
+For example, the disk can't move across a 2-square deep pit, nor could it leave such a pit if it was created at the bottom.

 If you move more than 100 feet from the disk (typically because it can't move around an obstacle to follow you), the incantation ends.

+### Identify

+Level 1 Divination Incantation (Arcana)

+**Cost to Learn:** 14 gp
+**Completion Time:** 1 hour
+**Components:** A pearl (28 gp)
+**Duration:** Instantaneous

+You choose one object that you must touch throughout the casting of the incantation.
+If it is a magic item or some other magic-imbued object, you learn its properties and how to use them, whether it requires attunement to use, and how many charges it has, if any.
+You learn whether any magical effects are affecting the item and what they are.
+If the item was created by an art or power, you learn which art or power created it.

+If you instead touch a creature throughout the casting, you learn what magical effects, if any, are currently affecting it.

 ### Illusory Script

 Level 1 Illusion Incantation (Arcana)

-**Cost to Learn:** 14
+**Cost to Learn:** 14 gp
 **Completion Time:** 1 hour
 **Components:** A lead-based ink (14 gp)
 **Duration:** 10 days